 The end of the world (Ragnarok) is here and Viking clans have one last chance to secure their place in Valhalla.
-You can achieve glory by pillaging villages, battling with your opponents, accomplishing quests, improving your clan, or just by dying gloriously.
+You can achieve glory by pillaging villages, battling with your opponents, accomplishing quests, improving your clan, or just dying gloriously.

 You will collect glory through three ages.
 After that, the world ends and scores are summarized.

 Blood Rage uses known mechanics such as card drafting, deck building, controlling areas, upgrading your engine, and fighting with miniatures and blends them into a fresh mixture.

 Players start with their clan sheets, that show their current stats: rage (action points), axes (glory from battles), and horns (unit limit).
 Also, there are slots to upgrade your leader, your warriors, ships, and monsters.
 There are four clans in the base game, each with a slightly different flavor.

 You perform upgrades, special actions, and unit deployment by drafting cards.
 Players pass drawn cards back and forth, selecting a card to draft and passing it on, until each player has six cards.
 That allows for some tactical maneuvers like stealing cards you know your opponent wants or deducting what others have drafted.
 As there is only one draft per age, it is crucial to get it right.